FarnooshHeidari/CompletionDetection/README.md

 [2] K. Soomro, A. Roshan Zamir, and M. Shah.
 A dataset of 101 human actions classes from videos in the wild. arXiv preprint arXiv:1212.0402, 2012.

 [3] F. Heidarivincheh, M. Mirmehdi, and D. Damen.
 Beyond action recognition: Action completion in RGB-D data.
 In BMVC, 2016.

+If you have any question, please contact farnoosh.heidarivincheh@bristol.ac.uk